Keep tabs on all the latest polling, articles and information ahead of the 2021 Scottish Parliament election in the Ballot Box Scotland Holyrood Hub!

 At the time of writing, the Conservatives are polling almost exactly where they were in 2016.
 Although the party were by no means polling terribly by mid-2020, they were still behind their 2016 result, and were facing complete SNP dominance.
 That was concerning enough for then-leader Jackson Carlaw to resign from (or, perhaps, be unceremoniously pushed out of) the role after less than six months in office.

 There was no initial honeymoon period for new leader Douglas Ross, as a polling decline continued until a low of just over 18% in late January, when Labour were closing in on second place.
-Since then they’ve nearly recovered to their 2016 levels, and have opened up a more comfortable lead over Labour, averaging a smidge over 21% one month ahead of the election.
+Since then they’ve nearly recovered to their 2016 levels, and have opened up a more comfortable lead over Labour, averaging a smidge below 22% one month ahead of the election.

 That would likely translate to a handful of lost seats, especially if the Greens or other new parties grow their seat numbers.
 There’s still a little bit of growth in polling figures needed before we could expect them to increase their haul of seats, but they no longer appear to be at risk of a serious reversal.